ErikThorsell/erikthorsell.github.io/_posts/2025-06-30-tailscale.md

 Ever since I got my own place I have been hosting my own VPN.
 The purpose has been both to (1) ensure I can reach _my stuff_ when I'm out and about, and (2) have a way to tunnel traffic when connecting to networks I'm not in control of[^firstvpn].
-I started of my VPN-journey with my good 'ol [Asus RT-N66U](https://openwrt.org/toh/asus/rt-n66u) which had a rudimentary PPTP VPN built in, but I quickly replaced the default firmware with [Tomato](https://advancedtomato.com/) and IIRC I ran an OpenVPN Server for a while.
+I started my VPN-journey with my good 'ol [Asus RT-N66U](https://openwrt.org/toh/asus/rt-n66u) which had a rudimentary PPTP VPN built in, but I quickly replaced the default firmware with [Tomato](https://advancedtomato.com/) and IIRC I ran an OpenVPN Server for a while.
 I say _"for a while"_, because I soon upgraded(?) my setup significantly, by building my own Debian-based router where I -- again --